 If you’re using the FS Golf app with the Mevo+, you can scan the QR code on the bottom of the box with your phone to quickly start the download.

-Within the app and with your phone’s Wi-Fi turned on, you can scan the QR code at the back of the Mevo+ to quickly pair it.
-Manual connection without QR codes is also possible.
+Within the app and with your phone’s Wi-Fi turned on, scan the QR code at the back of the Mevo+ to quickly pair it.
+Manual Wi-Fi connection without QR codes is also possible.
 Once the unit is connected to the app, the connection status indicator will turn green.

 Whether you plan on hitting indoors or outdoors, take out your longest club (driver) and ensure that you have enough clearance to make a full swing.